 At the overview, click New connection +.

 Provide a name for the connection.
 Provide the connection details (database name, host, port, username and password) that were obtained earlier.
+Click the checkbox for “The port is configured to accept SSL connections” and provide the converted SSL certificate (from the decoded_db2_certificate.pem file) in the textbox for SSL Certificate.
 Click on Test to test the connection.
 Once the test is successful, you will see a notification at the top of the screen.
 Click Create to create the connection.

 Step 3.
 Perform Quick scan data discovery